The Fifa Women's World Cup is coming. But are we ready?

 Paula Hansen, legacy and inclusion general manager at New Zealand Football, said about one in five players are female.

-The foundation of Wellington Phoenix Women's Football Club in 2021 was a huge milestone, she said.
+The foundation of the Wellington Phoenix A-League Women's team in 2021 was a huge milestone, she said.

 ”It's really important to us that we have the professional environment for them to move to, and then move on up to our Football Ferns national team.”